turingschool-examples/jsFun-FE-legacy-repo/README.md

   - When you run npm install you will see a message that mentions some vulnerabilities with options to fix those vulnerabilities.
   - 🛑 Do **NOT** fix those vulnerabilities.
 Do NOT run `npm audit fix` or `npm audit fix --force`.
 Using `--force` in a command is really forcing that command through in a way we want to avoid.
 Just ignore those vulnerabilities, they shouldn't impact your work.

-Check out [this video](https://youtu.be/-TTzFwsZX1c) for a walkthrough of how to work through these problem sets!
+Check out [this video](https://youtu.be/-TTzFwsZX1c) for a walkthrough of how to work through these problem sets. *We recommend watching on 1.5 speed.*

 ## Assessment Prep Focus